Creating Power BI Dashboard

 There is some basic knowledge required on how to create a dashboard in power bi and they can be such as to know the relationship between a dashboard and a report, and basic steps such as how to import a data set on our workspace and chose right visualization.

 Creating a dashboard isn’t easiest job because you need to think like an architect who designs something.
 As an architect, it is his responsibility to design things and decide on what is needed and what is not required.
 Similarly, when you are creating a dashboard in power BI, you need to think like an architect and overview your design of the dashboard before you actually start doing it.

 How to Create a Dashboard in Power BI?

-To create a dashboard in power BI, you need to have large amount of data that has plenty of information.
+To create a dashboard, you need to have large amount of data that has plenty of information.

 - Below is the data we are going to use to create a dashboard in Power BI.
 You can download the workbook to practice along with us.

 - The first thing you need to do is to download the workbook, then open Power BI software and upload the data.

 Remember this is not excelling spreadsheet to straight away build a dashboard, we need some extra columns from existing columns.
 For example, if you want a unique customer count then we don’t have a column for that.

 First, we will calculate the measures that are required for our dashboard building.
 Create below calculated measures first.

 - To store all the calculated measure lets create a separate table, click on “Enter Data” under the Home tab.

 - This will open up new table data entry form, just give a name and hit the enter key.

 - Now we will have a new table below.

 - In this table, we will store all our calculations.
 The first calculation we need is we need the unique customer count, for this right-click on the table and choose “New Measure”.